feketedev/FS20-SaiMFD/README.md

 Simply download the latest executable to your preferred location and run it.
 (Visual C++ redistributable is assumed to be already present, given that MSFS 2020 is installed.)

 Once the joystick is plugged in, you should be presented with a little bar animation on the MFD waiting for connection to MSFS and then for a flight to load.
-(Empty gauges on the MFD may flicker a few times due to some false notifications during the game's loading process.)
+(Idling gauges may show up a few times during the game's loading process.)

 For Saitek's DirectOutput service to work properly on current Windows versions (on 11 certainly) the latest, signed version of the X52 Pro driver should be installed from Logitech's website.
 (I experimented a bit with older versions for their resizeable profile editor... with no luck.)

-Should you be in doubt whether DirectOutput is working, check out its provided Test app located by default at "C:\Program Files\Logitech\DirectOutput\SDK\Examples\Test\Test.exe".
+Should you be in doubt whether DirectOutput is working, you can check its provided Test app located by default at "C:\Program Files\Logitech\DirectOutput\SDK\Examples\Test\Test.exe".

 ## Customization